 Taking a look behind the scenes

-Some of the startups left their base and moved to Malmö to take part within the accelerator program.
+Some of the startups left their base and moved to Malmö, with services such as interstate removalists, to take part within the accelerator program.
 The startups that joined include startups from Sweden, UK, Romania, Latvia, and France.

 Digitail – the startup digitizing the veterinarian healthcare industry